intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 # Use conda or pip to install all the needed Python dependencies in the created conda environment.
 ```

 Check the Hadoop setup and configurations of our cluster.
-Make sure we properly set the environment variable HADOOP_CONF_DIR, which is needed to initialize Spark on YARN:
+Make sure we correctly set the environment variable HADOOP_CONF_DIR, which is needed to initialize Spark on YARN:

 ```bash
 export HADOOP_CONF_DIR=the directory of the hadoop and yarn configurations
 ```

-# Training the Fashion-Mnist Example
+# Training the Fashion-MNIST Example

 In this part, you will learn how to complete a BigDL PyTorch program with the following steps in order:
 1. Prepare the Fashion-MNIST Dataset;